emlab-solutions/pyemaps/docs/source/usage.rst

    from pyemaps import Crystal

-Before starting pyEMAPS diffraction simulation, the crystal object must be created and loaded.
+Before starting pyEMAPS diffraction simulation, the crystal object must be created and data loaded.
 The following example creates a *si* crystal object by loading it from pyEMAPS built-in database for Silicon crystal using `from_builtin <pyemaps.crystals.html#pyemaps.crystals.Crystal.from_builtin>`_